Skip to main content

 Need help?
 Simply contact us on Discord and we’ll help you get set up.

-Alternatively, you can use the below SQL commands to check and enable logical replication:
+Alternatively, you can use the below SQL commands to check and Ensure logical replication is enabled:

 2. Create a PowerSync database user